teyang-lau/Melanoma_Detection/README.md

 [![GitHub license](https://img.shields.io/github/license/teyang-lau/Dog_Breeds_Classification_CNN.svg)](https://github.com/teyang-lau/Melanoma_Detection/blob/master/LICENSE)

 Author: TeYang, Lau <br>
-Last Updated: 5 August 2020
+Last Updated: 19 August 2020

 <img src = './Pictures/melanoma.jpg'>

-### **Please refer to this [notebook](https://www.kaggle.com/teyang/pneumonia-detection-resnets-pytorch?scriptVersionId=38723009) on Kaggle for a more detailed description, analysis and insights of the project.**
+### **Please refer to this [notebook](https://www.kaggle.com/teyang/melanoma-detection-using-effnet-and-meta-data) on Kaggle for a more detailed description, analysis and insights of the project.**

 ## **Project Motivation**

 For this project, I applied deep learning and convolutional neural networks onto health data, which is my interest and linked to my background and work experience in psychology and neuroscience.
-Machine learning will becoming increasingly important to healthcare, and can help in the diagnosis and prediction of many diseases if used correctly.
-Here, I also tried using TPUs to train the model using Tensorflow and Keras as the deep learning framework as TPUs are really efficient at crunching large datasets in a short time.
+Machine learning will becoming increasingly important in healthcare, and can help with the diagnosis and prediction of many diseases if used correctly.
+Here, I also tried using **TPUs** to train the model using **Tensorflow** and **Keras** as the deep learning framework as TPUs are really efficient at crunching large datasets in a short time.

-This project is also a competition on Kaggle, and I wanted to give it a try, as there is often a better and greater community in the competition compared to other datasets.
+This project is also a competition on **Kaggle**, and I wanted to give it a try, as there is often a better and greater community in the competition compared to other datasets.
 This provided the opportunity to learn from others who are more experienced data scientists and computer vision experts.

 ## **Project Goals**

 1. To build a deep learning model to **detect** melanoma from images of skin lesions
-2. Use state-of-the-art TPUs to train the model
+2. Use state-of-the-art **TPUs** to train the model
 3. Learn different strategies for improving model performance (e.g., learning rate scheduling, label smoothing, test time augmentation)